thomaxxl/safrs/README.md

 This code was developed for a specific use-case and may not be flexible enough for everyone's needs.

 - All objects must have an "id" as a primary key and composite keys might not work well.
-- Only python 2 for now
+- Only python 2 for now (Due to apache mod_wsgi & flask compatibility issues)

 ## Thanks